 How To Delete A Forked Repository?

-Don’t worry, this is a simple process.
-Just remember to not delete the repository until the changes have been merged into the original repository or you are absolutely sure about deleting it.
+Don’t worry; and this is a simple process.
+Just remember not to delete the repository until the changes have been merged into the original repository or you are absolutely sure about deleting it.
 Once you delete it, all changes will be lost.

 Follow the steps:

-Go to the repository page and click on the settings tab.
+Go to the GitHub repository page and click on the settings tab.

-The user will be redirected to the setting page and after that, you need to scroll down to the bottom of the page.
+The user will be redirected to the settings page; after that, you need to scroll down to the bottom.
 Go to the Danger Zone section.

-On click on the Delete, this repository a popup will be displayed where you have to enter the repository name as displayed in the popup.
-After entering the repository name you have to press the I understand the consequences, delete this repository of the popup.
+On clicking on Delete, this repository a popup will be displayed where you have to enter the repository name as displayed in the popup.
+After entering the repository name, you have to press the I understand the consequences and delete this repository from the popup.

-Once the repository got deleted from your GitHub account, you can see the below successful message.
+Once the repository is deleted from your GitHub account, you can see the below successful message.